espocrm/documentation/administration/workflows.md

 * **Scheduled** - Triggered according to the defined scheduling.
 You can setup it to run every day, every week, etc. Actions will be applied for records returned by specified list report.
 So you need also to create list report.
 * **Sequential** - Supposed to be run by another workflow.
 Provides an ability to make a complex logic.

 ## Conditions

 You can specify conditions that must be met to trigger the workflow.

 Some available condition types:

-* _Equals_ - whether the field equals to specific value or value of another field.
+* _equals_ - the field equals to a specific value or a value of another field;
-* _Was equal_ - whether the field was equal to specific value before the workflow was triggered.
+* _was equal_ - the field was equal to a specific value before the workflow was triggered;
+* _not equals_ - the field does not equal to a specific value or a value of another field;
-* _Changed_ - whether the field was changed before the workflow were triggered.
+* _was not equal_ - the field was not equal to specific value before the workflow was triggered;
+* _empty_ - the field value is empty;
+* _not empty_ - the field value is not empty;
+* _changed_ - the field was changed;
+* _not changed_ - the field was not changed.

-There are two ways how conditions can be specified: with UI confition builder or with formula.
+There are two ways how conditions can be specified: with the UI condition builder and with formula.
 Formula provides an ability to define conditions of any complexity.
 To read about formula syntax follow [this article](formula.md).

-Note: There should not be delimiter `;` used in formula if you define condition.
+Note: There should not be any `;` delimiter used in formula code when it determines a condition.

 ## Actions